How to become an interior designer

-- Manage design production including working with necessary staff such as carpenters, furniture suppliers, architects, programmers and decorators to construct the interior space
+- Manage design production including working with necessary staff such as carpenters, furniture suppliers, architects, and decorators to construct the interior space.

-- Plan budget and working schedules for design of spaces and overall production
+- Plan budgets and working schedules for overall interior production.

-- Recommend best materials and decoration to create and enhance interior environment according to desired atmosphere of living or work space
+- Recommend materials to create and enhance interior environments according to clients' desired atmosphere of living or work space.

-- Strong knowledge of spatial organisation, colour schemes, patterns, fabrics and material options to create interior designs; stay up-to-date on latest design concepts and popular layouts and d¿cor
+- Apply strong knowledge of spatial organisation, colour schemes, patterns, and material options to create interior designs.

-- Understand the relation between technical and visual applications of furniture, lighting, d¿cor and layout of spaces to create the ideal balance between functionality and appearance
+- Understand the relation between technical and visual applications of furniture, lighting, and layout of spaces to create the ideal balance between functionality and appearance.

-- Work with clients to understand their requests and offer design ideas that meet all aspects of clients desires including overall effect and budget; modify designs according to clients wishes
+- Work with clients to interpret their requests and offer design ideas, meeting clients' desires including overall effect and budget.

 Not sure what to say when negotiating your salary?
 Follow these tips from career strategist Kelly Magowan next time you need to make your case with an employer.

 Do you get a kick out of thinking big and getting things done?
 You could make a great project manager.